Universal truth of operator statements via ideal membership: An algebraic approach to universal truth of arithmetic operator statements

-Informally, the idealisation of each clause $C$ of $\CNF(\varphi)$ corresponds to one case in a proof of $\AA \models \varphi$.
-Furthermore, as noted above, $\Id(C)$ being true marks that this case of the proof is valid.
-Therefore, $\Id(\varphi)$ being true indicates that each case of the proof is valid, and consequently, that $\AA \models \varphi$.
-We will prove this formally in the succeeding section.
-For that, we state the following lemma, which relates the semantics of the basic logical connectives $\wedge$ and $\vee$ to the notion of idealisation.
+In the succeeding section, we will prove that the idealisation of an arithmetic operator statement $\varphi$ is true if and only if $\varphi$ is universally true.
+To this end, we state the following lemma, which relates the semantics of the basic logical connectives $\wedge$ and $\vee$ to the notion of idealisation.